nellshamrell/Dev4Ops4Dev/005_ruby.md

 ## Installing RVM and Ruby

-[TO DO: Explain more about RVM]
+Ruby has several different versions, the most recent of which is Ruby 2.1.
+It helps immensely to have a Ruby Version Manager to deal with compiling and managing Ruby versions.
+For this workshop, we're going to use [RVM](https://rvm.io/), but there are also alternatives including [rbenv](https://github.com/sstephenson/rbenv) and [chruby](https://github.com/postmodern/chruby)

-Installing RVM with Chef is can be complicated.
+Installing RVM with Chef can be frustratingly complicated.
 Fortunately, someone has already done much of the work for us.
 Rather than creating your own, it is sometimes much easier to use a community cookbook.

 The community cookbook we're using is the [rvm cookbook](https://supermarket.chef.io/cookbooks/rvm), available on the Chef Supermarket community cookbook site.

 ## Chef Supermarket

-We can pull the cookbook down from the Supermarket using Knife, a tool included with ChefDK.
+We can pull the cookbook down from the [Supermarket](https://supermarket.chef.io/) (Chef's Community Cookbook Site) using Knife, a tool included with ChefDK.

-[TO DO: Explain more about knife cookbook site install, maybe show page on Supermarket]

 ```bash
   $ knife cookbook site install rvm